 * These data will be made available in 2022 via the Research Analysis Platform at no additional cost (over and above the Tier 1 payment).

 ** The imaging data will be available for download with the Tier 3 payment: but at no additional cost over and above the Tier 2 payment via the Research Analysis Platform in 2022.
 Imaging derived phenotypes will be available as part of Tier 1.

 *** Applications from Student Researchers must be for the sole purpose of performing a postgraduate student project (e.g. MSc or PhD or equivalent), submitted by the student or their supervisor.

-The new MTA (along with revised Access Procedures) will be also be introduced at the same time as the revised Access Fees in Q2 2021, with further announcements and guidance to follow as to their detailed implementation.
+The new MTA (along with revised Access Procedures) was introduced at the same time as the revised Access Fees in Q2 2021.
 As with the Access Fees, the general principle is that if nothing more is required, other than the items specified in the summary transitional arrangements below, in an existing research application (approved or submitted) then the existing MTA will continue to apply.

 Our cloud based Research Analysis Platform will enable greater access to our data from early career researchers and those in low-middle income countries